-McGill's Macdonald Campus, home to the Faculty of Agricultural and Environmental Sciences, the School of Dietetics and Human Nutrition and the McGill School of Environment, offers excellent teaching and research facilities.
+McGill's Macdonald Campus, home to the Faculty of Agricultural and Environmental Sciences, the School of Human Nutrition, the McGill School of Environment and the Institute of Parasitology, offers excellent teaching and research facilities.

 Bioresource Engineering Machine Shop

 Contact: leslie.laduke [at] mcgill.ca (E-mail) | T: 514-398-8615

 This machine shop operates in support of teaching, research and research contracts.
 All standard shop manufacturing techniques can be utilized on wood, metals, plastics, and other materials.
 The shop has machine laths of different sizes, large drill press, milling machine, sheet metal machines, wood working facilities, extensive welding (electric, gas, etc. ) capacity, etc.